Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/options.rst

    different materials and still share the same mesh.

    Short explanation: If connected to the object, you can have several instances of the same obData using different materials.
-If linked to mesh data, you can't.
+If linked to mesh data, you cannot.

 Material type